 Violation: You have discovered a new kind of peer-to-peer file-sharing software, and install it in space allocated to you on a shared central or departmental server.
 (To do so without violation, you would need permission from the unit responsible for the server-which is unlikely to be given.)

-Violation: You expose your networked device to misuse by leaving it unattended (or otherwise unprotected) in a common area of your dorm room for an extended period of time.
+Violation: You expose your networked device to misuse by leaving it connected but unattended (or otherwise unprotected) in a common area of your dorm room or, if an employee, in your office or work space, for an extended period of time.

 Acceptable behavior: While browsing the World Wide Web, you find a table of information and are impressed by the presentation.
 You view the source data, and make a note of some of the commands the author used to create that display.
 You use some of the same commands to create a similar table, containing information you want to present via World Wide Web.

-Acceptable behavior: You create a Web page, and include a link to someone else's Web page.
+Acceptable behavior: You create a Web page, and include a link to someone else's Web page with identification of that page.

-Acceptable behavior: You use a network sharing tool to download MP3 or other audio format music files for which you have obtained permission, or film or television files for which you have obtained permission, and you password-protect those files so no one without authorization can get them from your device, or you set an upload limit of zero in the application so no one on the Internet can get copies of your files.
+Acceptable behavior: You use a network sharing tool to download MP3 or other audio format music files for which you have obtained permission, or film or television files for which you have obtained permission, and you password-protect those files so no one without authorization can get them from your device.

 Acceptable behavior: You are testing beta-release software, and know it could fix a problem a colleague is experiencing.
 You contact the manufacturer, and get permission to share the upgrade with your colleague, who already has a legally obtained copy of the current production product.